Kia EV9 Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows average Kia EV9 insurance rates for additional coverage choices and driver risks.
+The chart below shows average Kia EV9 insurance rates for different risk profiles and scenarios.

-- The best full coverage rate is $913
+- The lowest rate with discounts is $913

-- Buying low deductibles for comp and collision coverage will cost an extra $586 annually
+- Choosing low $100 deductibles for comp and collision coverage will cost an extra $586 a year

-- An auto insurance policy for full coverage for a 16-year-old driver can be $5,742 each year
+- The cost for full coverage for a teen driver may cost $5,742 each year

-Insurance prices for a Kia EV9 also have a wide range based on your driving characteristics, the trim level of your EV9, and deductibles and policy limits.
+Insurance rates for a Kia EV9 can also vary considerably based on your driver profile, the trim level of your EV9, and policy deductibles and limits.

-More mature drivers with a clean driving record and high deductibles may pay as low as $1,500 annually on average, or $125 per month, for full coverage.
-Prices are highest for drivers in their teens, where even good drivers can expect to pay as much as $5,700 a year.
+Older drivers with a clean driving record and high deductibles could pay as little as $1,500 annually on average for full coverage.
+Rates are highest for teen drivers, where even good drivers can expect to pay upwards of $5,700 a year.
 View Rates by Age

-Where you choose to live plays a big part in determining prices for Kia EV9 insurance prices.
-A good driver about age 40 could pay as low as $1,100 a year in states like Idaho, Maine, and Iowa, or at least $2,390 on average in Michigan, Louisiana, and New York.
+Where you live plays a big part in determining prices for Kia EV9 insurance rates.
+A good driver about age 40 could pay as low as $1,100 a year in states like Idaho, Maine, and Iowa, or as much as $2,390 on average in Michigan, Louisiana, and New York.

 State | Premium | Compared to U.S. Avg | Percent Difference |